Francis Younghusband: Expedition to Tibet

 In 1891, Younghusband received the Companion of the Order of the Indian Empire, and then he was awarded the honour of Knight Commander of the Order of the Star of India in December 1904.
 He was also awarded the Kaisar-I-Hind Medal (gold) in 1901, and the Gold Medal of the Royal Scottish Geographical Society in 1905.
 In 1906, Younghusband settled in Kashmir as the British Resident representative before returning to Britain in 1909, where he was an active member of many clubs and societies.
 In 1908, he was promoted to lieutenant colonel.
 During the First World War, his patriotic Fight for Right campaign commissioned the song "Jerusalem".

 Himalaya and mountaineering

 In 1889, Younghusband reached base of Turkestan La (North) from north, and he noted that this was a long glacier and a major Central Asian dividing range.

 In 1919, Younghusband was elected President of the Royal Geographical Society, and two years later became Chairman of the Mount Everest Committee which was set up to coordinate the initial 1921 British Reconnaissance Expedition to Mount Everest.
-He actively encouraged the accomplished climber George Mallory to attempt the first ascent of Mount Everest, and they followed the same initial route as the earlier Tibet Mission.
+Younghusband supported efforts to summit Mount Everest and endorsed George Mallory's participation in early expeditions, and they followed the same initial route as the earlier Tibet Mission.
 Younghusband remained Chairman through the subsequent 1922 and 1924 British Expeditions.

 In 1938, Younghusband encouraged Ernst Schäfer, who was about to lead a German expedition, to "sneak over the border" when faced with British intransigence towards Schäfer's efforts to reach Tibet.

 Personal life

 In 1897 Younghusband married Helen Augusta Magniac, the daughter of Charles Magniac, MP.
 Augusta's brother, Vernon, served as Younghusband's private secretary during the expedition to Tibet.
 The Younghusbands had a son who died in infancy, and a daughter, Eileen Younghusband (1902–1981), who became a prominent social worker.

 From 1921 to 1937 the couple lived at Westerham, Kent, but Helen did not accompany her husband on his travels.
 In July 1942 Younghusband suffered a stroke after addressing a meeting of the World Congress of Faiths in Birmingham.
 He died of cardiac failure on 31 July 1942 at Madeline Lees' home Post Green House, at Lytchett Minster, Dorset.
 He was buried in the village churchyard.

+He was a member of the Bath and County Club.